JSBSim-Team/jsbsim/joss_paper/paper.md

 ./JSBSim --end=5400 --aircraft=minimal_ball --initfile=reset00_v2
 ```

-Running the above command results in the ball characteristics being read in, placed at the state specified in the  reset00_v2.xml file, and running for 5400 seconds.
-The position of the ball is logged at 1 Hz in a file named BallOut.csv.
+Running the above command results in the ball characteristics being read in, placed at the state specified in the `reset00_v2.xml` file, and running for 5400 seconds.
+The position of the ball is logged at 1 Hz in a file named `BallOut.csv`.

 ## JSBSim Scripting